-It is argued that it is no use to have a thing that you cannot use; a right that you cannot enjoy.
+It is argued that it is no use to have a thing that you can not use; a right that you cannot enjoy.
 But that does not hold good in all cases.
-The children of Israel were given the ark of the covenant, and after they had crossed the Jordan they forgot the teachings of Moses, and for them the ark of the covenant lost its power, but it was the insignia of Jehova's promise.
-It failed to do service for the sinful Israelites and the Cananini es carried it away, and placed it in their temple, in the midst of their idels to make it a thing of derision in its helplessness in that temple of blindness, wickedness and ein; but when they went back to look at it in derision, surrounded by the idols of Basi, what did they behold?
-Why all their idols had tumbled to the ground and were crushed; and in that sight the heathen saw that the ark of the covenant, which was the magna charta of the Jews, had in it the strength and protection to the Jews.
+The children of Israel were given the ark of the covenant, and after they had crossed the Jordan they forgot the teachings o Moses, and for them the ark of the govenant lost its power, but it was the insignia of Jehova's promise It failed to do service for the sinful Israelites and the Cantanini es carried it away and placed it in their temple, in th midst of their idols to make it a thing of decision in its helplessness in that temple of blindness, wickedness and sin; but when they went back to look at it in derision, surrounded by the idols of Basi, what did they behold?
+Why all their idols had tumbled to the ground and were crushed; and in that sight the heathen saw that the ark of the covenant, which was the magna charts of the Jews, had in it the strength and protection to the Jews.
 Let our right to vote be locked up temporarily in the temple of prejudice, but do not seek to destroy it by asking congress to cut down the representation of the South, which was given on account of our presence here.
-A right once given is never annihilated, and should the south lose the representa-tion given on account of our presence we will be disfranchised forever-we, and not the white man, will be the sufferer for all time if the act is per petrated.
-No, fetlow citizens, let the south have herrepresentation, although the right is looked up in the temple of blind prejudice; but if the right remains the time will come, and come it must, when the white men of the south will invite us to enjoy it with them.
-Let us prevare ourselves for its en joyment, for it will come back to us in its and enjoyment.
-In short, let us look to the south, absolutely to the south to assist us in the enjoyment of every right that belongs to free ci zenship.
-If they do not give it to us the north will never inter This subject of political representat fere or assist us to get it.
-We have been the bone of contention between he two sections too long.
+A right once given is never annihilated, and should the south lose the representation given on account of our presence we will be disfranchised forever-we, and not the white man, will be the sufferer for all time if the act is per petrated.
+No, fellow citizens, let the south have her reprecentation, although the right is looked up in the temple o blind prejudice; but if the right re mains the time will come, and come it must, when the white men of the south will invite us to enjoy it with them.
+Let us prepare ourselves for its er j y ment, for it will come back to us in its fullness and its right.

+Let us resolve to use it with our white neighbors for the benefit of ourselves and our white neighbors.
+Let us resolve to fit ourselves educationally, spiritual, and meetially for its use and enjoyment.
+In short, let us look to the south, absolutely to the south to assist us in the enjoyment of every right that belongs to free ci izenship.
+If they do not give it to us the north will never inter the two sections too long.
 It is time for us to educate ourselves that we may see the true inwardness or motive of this political agitation.
-The Jews had been disfranchised a Europe for hundreds of years, but hey remained a virtuos aspiring, achiev ng, God-fearing, neighbor loving po le; and today on account of their in telugence, high moral development, integrity, and wealth, they dictate al most any terms of peace or war to the crowned heads of the world.
+The Jews had been disfranchised ia Europe for hundreds of years, but hey remained a virtuos aspiring, achiev ng, God-fearing, neighbor loving po le; and today on account of their in elingence, high moral developement, integrity, and wealth, they dictate al most any terms of peace or war to the crowned heads of the world.